An easy guide on how to see if your portfolio...

 Present Value = Amount / (1 + discount rate) ^ Number of years

-*The discount rate that we came up with is 4.21%.
-Why 4.21%?
-In short, that is the risk-free rate of investment.
-If you want to know more, head to this article and go to the “Present Value” paragraph.
+*The discount rate that we came up with is 8%.
+Why 8%?
+Head to this article and go to the “Present Value” paragraph.

 For this, we will use Apple’s 2022 Annual Report.
 The value that we obtained is as mentioned below, and if you want to see how we came up with it feel free to read the article below: